Take It Or Leaf It: This Eco-Friendly Resort Sits On An Abandoned Plantation In Vagamon

 What Makes It Awesome

 Vagamon Heights is an eco-friendly plantation resort situated in a 250-acre lush green estate.
 Located in the hill station of Peermade in God’s Own Country, the property has two private lakes just for guests and 60 acres of cardamom plantations that alternate as forests for nature walks.
-Their guest houses let you have an assortment of experiences all in one place.
+Around 550 km from Bangalore, the journey by road will take you around twelve hours to reach.
+With winding roads and lush greenery to keep you company, we suggest driving down.
+With rooms starting at INR 2,600, their guest houses let you have an assortment of experiences all in one place.
 The ‘Woodpecker’ is a treehouse with private balconies that overlook the forest, and ‘House of Four Gables’ is designed to include dorms for young travellers.